-Social Security payroll taxes are generally higher for people with higher earnings.
-However, those taxes tend to make up a smaller share of lifetime earnings for people with higher earnings than for people with lower earnings.
-That is because annual earnings in excess of a maximum taxable amount (\$147,000 in 2022) are not subject to the tax.
+People with higher earnings generally pay more in Social Security payroll taxes (in dollars) than people with lower earnings.
+But those taxes tend to make up a smaller share of lifetime earnings for people in the highest earnings quintile than for people with lower earnings.
+That is because annual earnings in excess of a maximum taxable amount (\$160,200 in 2023) are not subject to the tax.
+(Earnings above the taxable maximum are excluded from calculations for Social Security benefits.)